OpenMW/openmw/docs/source/manuals/openmw-cs/record-types.rst

 Armor
    This type of item adds *Enchantment Points* to the mix.
-Every piece of clothing or armor has a "pool" of potential *Magicka* that gets unlocked when the player enchants it.
+Every piece of clothing or armor has a pool of potential *Magicka* that gets unlocked when the player enchants it.
 Strong enchantments consume more magicka from this pool: the stronger the enchantment, the more *Enchantment Points* each cast will take up. *Health* means the amount of hit points this piece of